Tally stick

-A tally stick (or simply tally) was an ancient memory aid device used to record and document numbers, quantities and messages.
+A tally stick (or simply a tally) was an ancient memory aid used to record and document numbers, quantities, and messages.
 Tally sticks first appear as animal bones carved with notches during the Upper Palaeolithic; a notable example is the Ishango Bone.
 Historical reference is made by Pliny the Elder (AD 23–79) about the best wood to use for tallies, and by Marco Polo (1254–1324) who mentions the use of the tally in China.
 Tallies have been used for numerous purposes such as messaging and scheduling, and especially in financial and legal transactions, to the point of being currency.

 Kinds of tallies

-Principally, there are two different kinds of tally sticks: the single tally and the split tally.
-A common form of the same kind of primitive counting device is seen in various kinds of prayer beads.
+There are two principal forms of tally sticks: the single tally and the split tally.
+A comparable example of this primitive counting device can be found in various types of prayer beads.

 Possible palaeolithic tally sticks

 A number of anthropological artefacts have been conjectured to be tally sticks: